ziyewang/COMEBin/README.md

 conda activate comebin_env
 ```

-Add dependencies: You need to run the command to make the file executable
+Add dependencies: You need to run the command to make the file executable.
 ```sh
 cd path_to_COMEBin/auxiliary
 chmod +x test_getmarker_2quarter.pl